microprediction/monteprediction/TFRO.md

 You are welcome.

-## Ways I can help you if you are a broker or market data provider
+## Ways I can help you if you are a broker, venue, or market data provider
-... and want to create incredibly high quality enhanced data feeds (for trading etc) that can be sold to your customers *and* you are willing to profit share.

-- I have 6,000 data scientists including 600 PhD's around the globe who can be lazer targetted on enterprise data enhancement through a novel, layered decentralized machine whose last layer contains thousands of algorithms looking for any deviation from martingality.
-If that doesn't make sense read my book backwards from Chapter 8.

-I built the industry's first real-time "mid" for credit (Benchmark Solutions); algos for J.P.
-Morgan and other things, but there's a much better way now.
+Hi if you don't know me I built the industry's first real-time "mid" for credit (Benchmark Solutions); algos for J.P.
+Morgan and other things.
+But now...

+- I work on creating extremely high quality enhanced data feeds (for market making and taking) in a very different decentralized way.
+- We have 6,000 data scientists including 600 PhD's around the globe.
+- I help devise a mildly complex combinations of challenges that combine to take advantage of this diverse talent pool.
+The result is better and better models being promoted to production, but also better and better attacks on the same, and ongoing performance analysis, and generative models and so forth.
+- The result is incredibly hard to beat.
+We've proven that quality exceeds that of the most expensive private quant team every assembled (in a certain middle eastern country, you know what team I refer to).
+- There are more hints at this process if you read my book backwards.

+Our "house" algorithms aren't completely shabby either and probably already better than what a few quants will build for you.
+However, its the use of the crowd in a granular manner that will give you the opportunity to create something truly solid and upsell derivatives of your data to all your clients for tens of thousands per month.

 ## Ways I can help you if you want a job

 If you are good enough, you won't need one.
 I'm helping construct a place where you can lodge models and they will make you money forever.
-Now, in the meantime:

 - I created [www.monteprediction.com](https://www.monteprediction.com/) as a way for people to prove themselves.
 - I also suggest [www.cruchdao.com](https://www.crunchdao.com) because unlike Kaggle it is also being hooked into legit ongoing scalable financial problems.

+That said:

 - I try to dump job postings in the microprediction slack (bottom of page [here](https://www.monteprediction.com/) ).
 - I shall list job opennings for my own firm here too as they arise.